Capital Share Dynamics When Firms Insure Workers

 Date Written: October 1, 2017

-Although the aggregate capital share for U.S. firms has increased, the firm-level capital share has decreased on average.
-The divergence is due to the largest firms.
-While these mega-firms now produce a larger output share, their labor compensation has not increased proportionately.
-We develop a model in which firms insure workers against firm-specific shocks.
-More productive firms allocate more rents to shareholders, while less productive firms endogenously exit.
-Increasing firm-level risk delays the exit of less productive firms and increases the measure of mega-firms, raising the aggregate capital share and lowering it on average.
+Although the aggregate capital share of U.S. firms has increased, the firm-level capital share of a typical U.S. firm has decreased.
+This divergence is due to mega-firms that now produce a larger output share without a proportionate increase in labor compensation.
+We develop a model in which firms insure workers against firm-specific shocks, where more productive firms allocate more rents to shareholders, while less productive firms endogenously exit.
+Increasing firm-level risk delays exit and increases the measure of mega-firms, which raises the aggregate capital share while lowering the average firm's capital share.
+An increase in the level of rents quantitatively magnifies this effect.
 We present evidence supporting this mechanism.

 Keywords: Idiosyncratic Risk, Selection, Capital Share, Labor Share, National Income Accounting, Selection

 Suggested Citation: Suggested Citation